nats-io/nats-architecture-and-design/adr/ADR-47.md

 ## Strategies
 It's acceptable to make "strategies" via enum / api / helpers / builders / whatever.
-Strategies are just pre-canned configurations.
+Strategies are just pre-canned configurations, for example:

-#### Examples
-Timeout - this is the default strategy where on the total timeout is used.
+**Timeout or Wait** - this is the default strategy where only the total timeout is used.

-Max Responses plus Total Time - the user wants a certain number of responses, but they also don't want to wait too long Stall Only - this strategy, only a stall is used.
-Problematic if stall is less then the time it takes to get the very first message
-Max Responses Only - wait forever for a number of responses.
-Problematic to have no total wait time.
+**Stall** - the stall defaults to the lessor of 1/10th of the total wait time (if provided) or the default connection timeout.

+**Max Responses** - accepts a max response number and uses the default timeout.